google/WebFundamentals/src/content/en/updates/posts/2016/06/webrtc-ecdsa.markdown

 ---
 layout: updates/post
 title: "ECDSA for WebRTC: better security, better privacy and better performance"
-description: "From version 52, Chrome uses ECDSA — a much more efficient and secure algorithm for certificate key generation.
+description: "From version 52, Chrome uses ECDSA — a much more efficient and secure algorithm for WebRTC certificate key generation.
 In addition, RTCCertificates can now be stored with IndexedDB."
 published_on: 2016-06-17
 updated_on: 2016-06-17
 authors: